Which is the first National Park in India? Jim Corbett?

 Sona Nadi Range

-Sonanadi Wildlife Sanctuary, a part of the Corbett National Park, is home to the beautiful Sona Nadi range.
-Tourists visit this range for its spectacular scenic beauty and the various species of birds.
+Sonanadi Wildlife Sanctuary, part of Corbett National Park, is home to the beautiful Sona Nadi range.
+Tourists visit this range for its spectacular scenery and diverse bird species.

 Kyari Camp

-To the east of the Kosi River is the Kyari village, where you can find this exciting Kyari Camp.
-Experience camp life with leisure activities like rock climbing and river rafting here.
+To the east of the Kosi River is the Kyari village, where you can find the exciting Kyari Camp.
+Here, you can experience camp life with leisure activities like rock climbing and river rafting.

 Ramganga Dam Uttarakhand

-The Ramganga Dam is an embankment dam constructed on the Ramganga River.
-Due to its close vicinity to Kalagarh, it’s also known as the Alagarh Dam.
-It was constructed by Uttarakhand Jal Vidyut Nigam Limited in 1974.
+The Ramganga Dam is an embankment dam on the Ramganga River.
+Due to its close proximity to Kalagarh, it’s also known as the Alagarh Dam.
+Uttarakhand Jal Vidyut Nigam Limited constructed it in 1974.
 The view of the forest from the dam is calm and peaceful.

 Ramganga Dam